mapcraftlabs/mapcraft_docs/README.md

 ### formatLabel

-formatLabel is used to specify a handlebars.js wrapper for formatting the popup label on the map, which displays the value that is current being themed when hovering over a shape.
+formatLabel is used to specify a handlebars.js wrapper for formatting the popup label on the map, which displays the value that is currently being themed when hovering over a shape.
 The format can vary by attribute and thus the attribute name is passed in and the function should return the appropriate format for the attribute passed in.
 The same handlebars helpers are available that are available in the discussion below on HTML templates.
 As below, the context when rendering the template includes an attribute called `p` which contains the properties for the shape over which the mouse is currently hovering.

 ```javascript
 formatLabel: function (attr) {